groupvine/gv-doc/notices/V20-Upgrade-FAQ.md

 ## Sending Email

 <span id="v20-upgrade-FAQ-sendemail-confemail"></span>
 ### New!
-Confirmation Required for Emails from Personal Inbox to Unmoderated Groups
+Confirm Sending Emails from Personal Inbox to Unmoderated Groups

 Spammers are sometimes able to hijack personal email addresses, and then send spam to all of that person's contacts, including the